phalcon-orphanage/docs/en/api/phalcon_encryption.md

 ```php
 public function get( string $claim ): mixed | null;
 ```
+Return the value of a claim

 ```php
 public function getErrors(): array;
 ```
+Return an array with validation errors (if any)

 ```php
 public function set( string $claim, mixed $value ): Validator;
 ```
+Set the value of a claim, for comparison with the token values

 ```php
 public function setToken( Token $token ): Validator;
 ```
+Set the token to be validated

 ```php
 public function validateAudience( mixed $audience ): Validator;
 ```
+Validate the audience

 ```php
 public function validateExpiration( int $timestamp ): Validator;
 ```
+Validate the expiration time of the token

 ```php
 public function validateId( string $id ): Validator;
 ```
+Validate the id of the token

 ```php
 public function validateIssuedAt( int $timestamp ): Validator;
 ```
+Validate the issued at (iat) of the token

 ```php
 public function validateIssuer( string $issuer ): Validator;
 ```
+Validate the issuer of the token

 ```php
 public function validateNotBefore( int $timestamp ): Validator;
 ```
+Validate the notbefore (nbf) of the token

 ```php
 public function validateSignature( SignerInterface $signer, string $passphrase ): Validator;
 ```
+Validate the signature of the token